 - Triceps Extensions: 3 sets x 15 reps

 On day 3, you will focus on your upper body muscles with lighter lifting.
-This includes incline bench press, lat pulldowns, dumbbell flies, dumbbell rows, and triceps extensions.
+This includes incline bench presses, lat pulldowns, dumbbell flies, dumbbell rows, and triceps extensions.
 These exercises are designed to target your upper body muscles with moderate intensity, which will help to improve muscle definition, increase endurance, and aid recovery.

 Day 4: Lower Body Light